Eating a Colorful Diet for Cancer Prevention

 Your Best Red Food Bets: tomatoes, tomato sauce, pink grapefruit, watermelon, red wine (in moderation)

-Your Best Orange Food Bets: sweet potatoes, carrots, mango, pumpkin, acorn or winter squash
+Your Best Orange Food Bets: apricots, cantaloupe, sweet potatoes, carrots, mango, pumpkin, acorn or winter squash

-Your Best Orange/Yellow Food Bets: oranges, nectarines, tangerines, pineapples, papaya, yellow grapefruit and peaches
+Your Best Orange/Yellow Food Bets: oranges, nectarines, tangerines, pineapples, papaya, yellow grapefruit, peaches

 Your Best Yellow/Green Food Bets: avocado, green or yellow bell peppers, corn, collard greens, cucumber, spinach, mustard greens, kiwi, green beans, zucchini